 On March 11, 2008, the Company's Board of Directors approved the LTIP and the Company's shareholders approved the LTIP on April 8, 2008.
-The LTIP was subsequently amended and restated on February 25, 2011, and the Company's stockholders approved the amendment and restatement at its annual shareholders meeting on April 12, 2011.
+The LTIP was subsequently amended and restated on February 25, 2011, and the Company's stockholders approved this amendment and restatement at its annual shareholders meeting on April 12, 2011, and was again amended and restated on February 24, 2014, and the Company's stockholders approved this amendment and restatement at its annual shareholders meeting on April 8, 2014.
 The purposes of the LTIP are to promote the growth and profitability of the Company and its affiliates, to provide officers, other employees and non-employee directors of the Company and its affiliates with the incentive to achieve long-term corporate objectives, to attract and retain officers, other employees and non-employee directors of outstanding competence, and to provide such individuals with an opportunity to acquire Shares.

-As of December 31, 2011, the aggregate number of Shares which may be issued under the LTIP (subject to the counting, substitution and adjustment provisions of the LTIP) was 50,858,398.
+The aggregate number of Shares which may be issued under the LTIP (subject to the counting, substitution and adjustment provisions of the LTIP) following the amendment and restatement of the Plan on April 8, 2014 was 48,395,574 (18,395,574 as of February 24, 2014 plus 30,000,000 additional shares following shareholder approval of the amendment and restatement).
 Of that total, the maximum aggregate number of Shares which may be issued in connection with awards pursuant to which a participant is not required to pay the fair market value for the Shares represented thereby, measured as of the grant date, is as calculated in Section 2.4 of the LTIP.
-No awards may be granted under the LTIP subsequent to February 24, 2021.
+No awards may be granted under the LTIP subsequent to February 24, 2024.